coq/coq/doc/sphinx/practical-tools/coqide.rst

 use `%s` to denote the URL to open, for example:
 `firefox -remote "OpenURL(%s)"`.

+.. _shortcuts:

-The *Shortcuts* section contains buttons that allow you to change the modifiers (`Ctrl`, `Alt`, `Cmd`, `Shift`) used for the key bindings of all items of a menu (except the View menu in which only the togglable items are concerned).
-To make the interface cleaner, all available modifiers are presented at the top.
-You may toggle some of them to be able to use them as modifiers.
+The *Shortcuts* section lets you change the modifiers (e.g. `Ctrl`, `Alt` and `Shift`) used in all the menu entry key bindings for the selected menu (for the View menu, only the checkbox items will be changed).
-Once you apply your changes, you will see in the menus how accelerators have changed.
-Note that, in case of conflict between menu items, accelerators will be removed and you will need to use one of the methods described in the next section to get them back.
+Current key bindings are shown at the right side of each menu entry.

+If any of the new key bindings are already assigned, the existing binding will be removed.
+You can then rebind one of the menu entries as described in the next section.

+The top of the *Shortcuts* section lets you select the allowed modifiers that can be selected for the listed menus.
+(The changes won't appear until you close and reopen the Preferences dialog.)

 *Misc*